doug3236/scanner_refl_fix/README.md

 randomized set of ColorChecker colors, each duplicated 10 times, improves the ave. delta E 1976 from 1.02 to 0.42 using a 2871 count patch set after the tif images had reflected light removed.
 Even profiles made using XRite's IT8 improved a bit from dE 3.92 to 3.47.
-The three factors that reduced the IT8 accuracy was:
+The three factors that reduced the IT8 accuracy from the most significant were:

+- Metameric failure.
+This is where the scanner's light source and RGB color filters deviate from the Luther/Ives criteria AND when the spectrum differs between two supposedly identical colors.
+These are specific to a scanner's design.
+For the V850, oranges have quite different spectra between CYMK printed and photo-chemistry of the IT8 chart.
 - Actual errors in measured colors.
 The IT8 chart was not individually measured and photochemistry is quite sensitive to small changes when the chart batches are made.
 - The small number of patches in an IT8 chart which has just over 200 colors.
-- Metameric failure.
-This is where the scanner's light source and RGB color filters deviate from the Luther/Ives criteria AND when the spectrum differs between two supposedly identical colors.
-For the V850, oranges have quite different spectra between CYMK printed and photo-chemistry of the IT8 chart.

 ### This is how it works.